Alfresco/alfresco-identity-service/README.md

 1. Create a secret using your realm json file

+**_!!NOTE_** The secret name must be realm-secret, and the realm file name must not be alfresco-realm.json.

 ```bash

 kubectl create secret generic realm-secret \
   --from-file=./realm.json \
   --namespace=$DESIREDNAMESPACE
 ```

 <!-- markdownlint-disable MD029 -->
 3. Deploy the identity chart with the new settings: